WhitelistVideo

 What Incognito Mode Does

-• Doesn't load extensions: Most browser extensions are disabled by default
+• Kills extensions: Most browsers disable extensions by default in private mode.

 Why This Breaks Parental Controls